|UCLA Galactic Center Group||Home - Research - People - Publications - Education/Outreach - Pictures|

 Stellar Orbits in the Central Parsec

-A 2.2 micron animation of the stellar orbits in the central parsec.
-Images taken from the years 1995 through 2011 are used to track specific stars orbiting the proposed black hole at the center of the Galaxy.
+A 2.2 micron animation of the stellar orbits in the central 0.5 arcsec.
+Images taken from the years 1995 through 2013 are used to track specific stars orbiting the proposed black hole at the center of the Galaxy.
 These orbits, and a simple application of Kepler's Laws, provide the best evidence yet for a supermassive black hole, which has a mass of 4 million times the mass of the Sun.
-Especially important are the stars S0-2, which has an orbital period of only 15.78 years, and S0-16, which comes a mere 90 astronomical units from the black hole.
+Especially important is the star S0-2 as it has has been observed for more than one full orbital period, which is only 16.17 years.